nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 Where this does not yield input from Node.js Collaborators or additional evidence that the issue has relevance, then the issue may be closed.
 Remember that issues can always be re-opened if necessary.

+> [!IMPORTANT]\
+> We recommend Collaborators to avoid Updating/Rebasing PRs unnecessarily, since we use [GitHub Merge Queues](https://github.blog/2023-07-12-github-merge-queue-is-generally-available/)
+> to merge Pull Requests, which automatically rebases and runs CI-checks against the latest base branch.

 ## Accepting Modifications

 All Node.js code and documentation modifications should be performed via GitHub pull requests.